Netlia/documentation/DeviceComunication/DeviceComunication.md

 If the main sensor on the device detects an event, it sends an event start message.
 It then waits 10 minutes to record data about the next possible event.
 If no further events occur during this time period, the device sends an event end message.
 Otherwise, it sends an event continue message, waits another 10 minutes and repeats the procedure.

-Exactly what the alarm is varies by device.
-This can be to record the movement of the device (Move), water detection (Water) or for example motion detection in the room (PIR).
-A more detailed description of the operation is described in the [Devices](#device) section.
+Exactly what caused the alarm varies by device.
+It can be triggered by detecting movement of the device (Move), water in the area (Water) or motion in the room (PIR).
+A more detailed description of the operation is provided in the [Devices](#device) section.

 Some devices do not send all types of events or behave differently.
 More about these differences in the [Devices](#device) section.

-When an event start occurs, the device in the default state indicates by 1x LED flash and beep (the same behavior as event tamper - 0x04).
+When an event start occurs, the device in the default state indicates the transition by flashing the LED 1x and a single beep (the same behavior as for tamper event - 0x04).
 The indication can be modified [by a configuration command from the server](#turning-led-flashing-and-buzzer-indication-during-event-start-onoff).

 Event start, end and continue have the following format: